Bandit Algorithms for Deep Brain Stimulation: Methodology

 In our experiments, a few of the existing MAB algorithms have demonstrated the ability to converge to optimal stimulation parameters with the right choice of parameters in a reasonable time frame.
 However, as with many RL frameworks, such algorithms can be further improved by adapting to the unique characteristics of their target domains.
 Through our experiments, we observe that the mean reward obtained from each arm can be sufficiently estimated by playing all the arms just once.
 Furthermore, we find that arms among these which returned below-average rewards never turned out to be the optimal arm and were always ones that are unsuitable for DBS in the current state.
 We use this domain knowledge to add a pruning technique to the well-known $\epsilon$-greedy bandit algorithm to create our Time \& Threshold-Triggered Pruned (T3P) MAB algorithm.
 Our modification to the existing algorithm restricts its exploration to a set of arms which are good candidates for the stimulation parameters thus reducing instances of stimulation using non-optimal arms during exploration while also leading to faster convergence.

-The working of our T3P MAB agent is given in Algorithm 1.
-The algorithm starts with a warm-up phase where it plays all arms once to get an estimate of the associated rewards.
+The working of our T3P MAB agent is given in Algorithm~1.
+It starts with a warm-up phase where it plays all arms once to get an estimate of the associated rewards.
 The $\epsilon$ parameter does not start decaying until the warm-up phase is complete.
 At the end of the warm-up phase, all arms except the top K are pruned, with the bandit only able to choose from the top K. At every round, an arm $i$ is played and the LFPs from the GPi region is recorded consequently.
 The $P_\beta$ is calculated from these recorded LFPs as given in \cref{sec:preliminaries} and it is used to compute the reward for that arm along with characteristics of the DBS current as discussed earlier in \cref{sec:reward_function}.
 This reward is used to update the value estimate $Q_i$ of the arm $i$.
 A higher $Q$ value indicates a more effective arm.
 With the decaying of $\epsilon$, the algorithm converges to the optimal arm.
 Given that the T3P bandit has a high convergence rate, it is triggered again once a countdown timer elapses.
 This is done in order to update the DBS signal to adapt to the brain state in case it has changed but is not observable through the biomarker.
 The other scenario when it is triggered is when a change in the state of the brain (through the $P_\beta$ biomarker) is observed.
 This might be detected by a deviation from the reading of the $P_\beta$ biomarker by a certain threshold, in which case, the T3P algorithm will be triggered again in an attempt to find the new optimal arm.
 The parameter $K$ is tunable.
 Details on tuning this parameter is discussed later in \cref{subsec:hyperparameter_tuning}.
 Subsequently, we compare our proposed algorithm against other existing MAB approaches for DBS in \cref{subsec:compare_with_other_MABs}.

 The work most closely related to ours is a recent study that employs a modification of the neural TS MAB algorithm to tune only the frequency of stimulations \cite{epsilon_neural_TS}.
 With our best implementation of this method, it frequently converges to a suboptimal arm.
-In instances where it does reach the optimal arm, it uses non-optimal parameter settings for prolonged time periods which could result in an unfavorable experience for the patient.
+In instances where it does reach the optimal arm, it uses non-optimal parameter settings for prolonged time periods, which could result in unfavorable patient experiences.
+Next, we discuss the T3P MAB results, comparing them with other MAB and deep-RL approaches.